micro/micro/README.md

 ## Getting Started

-For detailed information on the architecture, installation and use of the toolkit checkout the [docs](https://micro.mu/docs).
+See the [docs](https://micro.mu/docs) for detailed information on the architecture, installation and use of the toolkit.

 ## Sponsors